- Written by Dr.Mehmet Demircioglu

 Be careful if a clinic tells you this is only a graft count problem.
 Be careful if nobody asks whether the pulling is active.
 Be careful if the plan is built from photos alone, if the doctor does not discuss diagnosis, or if the clinic promises that transplanted hair will solve the behavior.

-A useful consultation should make the patient feel more settled because the limits are clear.
+A useful consultation should make you feel more settled because the limits are clear.
 It should explain what needs to be stable, what can be repaired, what should be observed, and what may be better treated without surgery first.
 If the answer sounds fast, certain, and emotionally convenient, I slow down.

 A careful delay can protect the donor area and prevent a rushed repair problem.

 Many women hide hair pulling for a long time because they feel embarrassed or afraid of being judged.
 I should say this clearly.
-The purpose of the consultation is not to shame the patient.
+The purpose of the consultation is not to shame you.
 The purpose is to understand the cause of the loss well enough to avoid a bad surgical decision.

 Before committing to a hair transplant, be direct with the clinic about the pulling history.
 Say where you pull, how long it has happened, whether it has stopped, what triggers it, and whether you have had treatment or support.
 Hiding this information does not protect you.
 It makes the surgical plan weaker.